EdmundBenedict/lordcephei.github.io/pages/lmf_bi2te3_tutorial.md

 cat save.bi2te3 | vextract i pwemax ehf ehk | tee etot.bi2te3
 ~~~

 Draw a picture of the total energy relative to the double-kappa value.
-The [**fplot**{: style="color: blue"}](/docs/misc/fplot/) command shown will generate a figure;
+The [**fplot**{: style="color: blue"}](/docs/misc/fplot/) command
-but one shown has been elaborated a little.
-The red circle shows the self-consistent double-kappa result.
-The light grey line shows follows the PMT
+shown in the box below will generate a postscript file; the figure actually shown has been elaborated a little.
+The red circle shows the
-procedure as above, but using for the LMTO part an optimized _spd_ single kappa basis (see Additional exercises)
+self-consistent double-kappa result of Sec.
+6.2.
+The light grey line follows the PMT procedure as above, but taking for the LMTO part
+an optimized _spd_ single kappa basis (see Additional exercises).

 ~~~
 $ fplot -frme 0,.8,0,.5 -frmt th=3,1,1 -tmy 2.5 -xl 'E_{max}' -vehf=-126808.313403 -s circ -ord '(x2-ehf)*1000' etot.bi2te3